ThomasRohde/jArchi-CreateDialog/README.md

 		}
 	}

+Property names, e.g., `property1`, must be unique.

+The `type` member is alwasy required.

 The `topLevelType` can be one of the following types:

 - [form](#form) - A standard form, or composite, that can contain one or more `widgetTypes`